fluencelabs/cli/docs/commands/README.md

 ```
 USAGE
-  $ fluence dependency install [--no-input] [--recommended | --latest] [--force]
+  $ fluence dependency install [--no-input] [--force]

 FLAGS
   --force     Force install even if the dependency/dependencies is/are already installed
-  --latest       Set recommended versions of @fluencelabs/aqua, marine and mrepl dependencies and install all
-                 dependencies from fluence.yaml
   --no-input  Don't interactively ask for any input from the user
-  --recommended  Set latest versions of @fluencelabs/aqua, marine and mrepl dependencies and install all dependencies
-                 from fluence.yaml

 DESCRIPTION
   Install all project dependencies (dependencies are cached inside .fluence directory of the current user)